offensive-vk/auto-update-quote/README.md

 ![Github Socialify](https://socialify.git.ci/offensive-vk/auto-update-quote/image?font=Source%20Code%20Pro&forks=1&issues=1&pattern=Brick%20Wall&stargazers=1&theme=Dark)

-Action that allows you to add and update a random quote or fact on your README
+Action that allows you to add and update a random quote or fact on your README or Docs.

 ---

 ## Random Quote/Fact on your (Profile) Readme

-### How To Use This Action

-There is a short tutorial with enough steps for you to get started with this not-so-useful GitHub Action.
-Check that out [here](https://chandraji.dev/auto-update-quote-see-wonderful-quotesfun-facts-on-your-github-profile-readme).

-If you want to get an in-depth idea of the usage of this action, please follow the below points.

 ### Prepare Your Repository